sunghoonyang/ROR/proj2/README.md

   <li>policy_likes:policy[]</li>
   <li>opinion_likes:opinion[]</li>
 </ul>
 <p>All three models have mutual relationships.
 Also, I am a part-time student, and have some time on my hand.
 I want to work on this as a solo project.
 Hope that's okay with you guys.
-I am using bootstrap gemfile with following code inserted to the gemfile:\n 'bootstrap-sass', '~> 3.2.0'</p>
+I am using bootstrap gemfile with following code inserted to the gemfile:
+'bootstrap-sass', '~> 3.2.0'</p>